ICTQual Level 4 Award in Safeguarding Children Train the Trainer

 • Adapt training and safeguarding approaches to meet emerging challenges and legislation.

-• Workshop and Program Facilitator: Develop and deliver interactive safeguarding workshops, seminars, and continuing professional development (CPD) sessions.
+• Design and facilitate safeguarding workshops, seminars, awareness sessions, and continuing professional development activities for staff and volunteers.

-This qualification empowers professionals to take on leadership roles in safeguarding education and child protection while making a measurable impact on child welfare and organizational safety standard
+This qualification empowers professionals to take on leadership roles in safeguarding education and child protection while making a measurable impact on child welfare and organizational safety standard.

 FAQs